lib-salt/Pepper_pick_place/README.md

         pip install matplotlib numpy opencv-python mediapipe pillow torch ultralytics
         ```

+- copy and paste your Python 2.7 environment into your Anaconda envs folder you can avoid entering the environment path when activating

 ### NAOqi SDK
 The NAOqi python SDK is available from:
 https://aldebaran.com/en/support/kb/nao6/downloads/nao6-software-downloads/